Immigrant farmworkers who died of COVID-19 remembered

-Local Latino activists and community leaders held a public prayer Saturday afternoon in front of the Palm Beach County Health Department to remember and honor the lives of immigrant farmworkers who died because of COVID-19.
+Latino activists and community leaders held a public prayer Saturday afternoon in front of the Florida Department of Health in Palm Beach County to remember and honor the lives of immigrant farmworkers who died because of COVID-19.

 Many in attendance were Guatemalan indigenous immigrants, Mayans, who wore their traditional hand-woven skirts.